Scientific directors: Prof. Dr. habil. Dr. h. c. Ekkehard Nuissl von Rein; Prof. Dr. Matthias Rohs

 Schedule and organisation

 The distance learning programme in Adult Education has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once per semester over a (long) weekend in Kaiserslautern.
 The written module examinations are completed during mandatory on-campus phases.

 At a glance

-At the moment, the tuition fees are EUR 690 per semester as well as the social fee of currently EUR 102 per semester.
+At the moment, the tuition fees are EUR 690 per semester as well as the social contribution of currently EUR 102 per semester.
 The one-time fee for the Master's thesis is EUR 500.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
-Only the social fee is charged in the first and second semester after the end of the standard period of study.
+Only the social contribution is charged in the first and second semester after the end of the standard period of study.
 Tuition fees are reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study; this does not apply to the Master's thesis fee.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
 An installment payment request is possible, further information can be found here.

 Subject to change.